 - Plus any other characteristic that two people can have in common

-As a salesperson, understand this is critical since their study found that whether or not strangers find commonalities in their first conversation is a powerful predictor of if they’ll choose to continue building a relationship.
+As a salesperson, understanding this is critical since their study found that whether or not strangers find commonalities in their first conversation is a powerful predictor of if they’ll choose to continue building a relationship.

 Here are a few ways to find similarities with your prospects: